usnistgov/OSCAL/json/README.md

 The OSCAL project uses *Saxon-HE* with Java version 8 or greater.

 The following example uses **Saxon HE** to convert an OSCAL catalog XML file to JSON using one of the NIST-provided [JSON to XML XSLT converters](convert).
-This example assumes that Java 8+ and Saxon-HE have already been installed.
+This example assumes that Java 8+ has been installed and the Saxon-HE jar files have already unzipped.

 ```
 java -jar "saxon9he.jar" -xsl:"oscal_catalog_xml-to-json-converter.xsl" -s:"oscal-catalog.xml" -o:"oscal-catalog.json" json-indent=yes